"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 "N", "O", "P" "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z"

-"P" to Pd", "Pe" to "Pg", "Ph" to "Pi",
+"P" to Pd", "Pe" to "Pg", "Ph" to "Pi", "Pi" to "Pn",

-"Pi" to "Pn", "Po" to "Pot", "Pow" to "Pq", "Pr" to "Pz"
+"Po" to "Pot", "Pow" to "Pq", "Pr" to "Pt", "Pu" to "Pz"

-POINT-OF-LOAD.
+Point-Of-Load.
 [POL] a term used to indicate that a voltage regulator [voltage source] is place near the load that requires the voltage.
 On a single Printed Wiring Board [PWB], Point-of-Load means that the regulator is placed right next to the components requiring the voltage [load], as opposed to having the voltage regulator separated on the other side of the PWB [as some design practices would indicate].

 In a system the term Point-of-Load means the voltage regulation [generation] is done in the same system block, at the card level and not the IC level, it just depends on the prospective.
 In many cases the term Point-of-Load refers to the same thing as Point-of-Source [POS], as in the regulator is placed next to the source that requires it.
 Related; Manufacturers of Voltage Regulators.

-POLAR RELAY.
+Polar Relay.
 A dc relay in which the direction of movement of the armature depends on the direction of the current flow.
 Manufacturers of Relays.

-POLARITY.
+Polarity.
 The condition in an electrical circuit by which the direction of the flow of current can be determined.
 Usually applied to batteries and other direct voltage sources.
 Two opposite charges, one positive and one negative.
 A quality of having two opposite magnetic poles, one north and the other south.

-POLE PIECE.
+Pole Piece.
 A piece of ferromagnetic material used to control the distribution of magnetic lines of force; that is, it concentrates the lines of force in a particular place or evenly distributes the lines of force over a wide area.
 The shaped magnetic material upon which the stator windings of motors and generators are mounted or wound.

-POLYPHASE.
+Polyphase.
 A term that describes systems or units of a system that are activated by or which generate separate out-of-phase voltages.
 Typical polyphase systems are 2-phase and 3-phase; their voltages are 90- and 120-degrees out of phase, respectively.
 This term means the same as MULTIPHASE.

 3-Phase AC